How to Repair Loose Car Door Panel Upholstery

 Place strips of masking tape above where the seam was before you peeled it back (along the border of the panel).
 Use multiple strips of tape to cover curves in the car door panel.
 You do not need to apply tape to sections of the upholstery that is still installed.

-Now it’s time to get your spray adhesive ready.
+Now it's time to get your door panel glue ready.
 A can of multipurpose, heavy-duty adhesive spray such as 3M’s Super 77 will do the trick.

 Put on a pair of disposable gloves and spray an inch of adhesive into a small cup or bowl.
 Dip a Q-tip into the adhesive and use it to apply the glue to the exposed panel.
 Work down from the tapped area, reapplying glue to your Q-tip after every 3 inches, until the entire area of the exposed panel is covered.
 Spread the adhesive evenly to prevent a lumpy final result.

 5. Reattach the upholstery